 If you want to avoid weak links you must work the entire range of motion, from top to bottom.

 When you are lowering, as your arms are straightening, keep your shoulder blades down.

 After your elbows are fully locked, keep your shoulder blades down for one more second, before you let yourself sink in a completely dead hang.

-You can see the difference between an active hang and a dead (passive) hang above.
+You can see the difference between an active hang and a dead (passive) hang in the video above.